-Cloud Computing Architecture Collection
+Cloud Computing Architecture and Deployment Models

 Cloud computing architecture refers to the design and structure of cloud-based systems, including the components, services, and interrelationships that comprise the cloud environment.
 A well-designed cloud architecture ensures optimal performance, security, scalability, and manageability of cloud resources.
 The architecture typically consists of two main components: the front end and the back end, connected through a network, usually the internet.